qub Protocol Specification

 1. Obtain arweave_tx_id (from delivery URL or direct knowledge).

-3. Confirm Arweave block inclusion (block height, block timestamp).
+3. Confirm storage block inclusion (block height, block timestamp).

 4. Parse SealedQubCbor → SealedQub.